jooqw/ikiconv/README.md

 # ikiconv
-IKI/IKI2 converter that works with FFmpeg, SoX and JPSXDEC
+IKI/IKI2 converter that works with FFmpeg, SoX and JPSXDEC thanks to @Timkho for some fixes on the python script

 ## Requirements for linux:
 - Use `sudo pacman -S ffmpeg`and `sudo pacman -S sox` to install everything